xopxe/micro_rosso_platformio/README.md

 ```
 static void cb(const void* msgin) {
-  // we can read the message from the global message object
+  // We can read the message from the global message object
   D_println(msg_twist.linear.x);

-  // or we can retrieve the object from the call, useful when
+  // or we can retrieve the object from the call, which is
-  // sharing the callback between topics:
+  // useful when sharing the callback between topics:
   // const geometry_msgs__msg__Twist* msg =
   //   (const geometry_msgs__msg__Twist*)msgin;
 }